gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 # a function that takes a single argument, the weights,
 def CIFAR10_loss-fun(W):
   return L(X_train, Y_train, W)

- W = np.random.rand(10, 3073) * 0.001 # random weigth vector
+ W = np.random.rand(10, 3073) * 0.001 # random weight vector
  df = eval_numerical_gradient(CIFAR10_loss_fun, W) # get the gradient

-# the gradient tells the slpe of the loss function along every dimension, we use it to make an updat
+# the gradient tells the slope of the loss function along every dimension, we use it to make an update
 loss_original = CIFAR10_Loss_fun(W) # original loss
 print 'original loss: %f' % (loss_original, )

 # effect of multiple step sizes
 for step_size_log in [-10:1:-1]
   step_size = 10**step_size_log
   W_new = W - step_size*df
   loss_new = CIFAR10_loss_fun(W_new)
   print 'for step size %f new loss: %f' % (step_size, loss_new)